ZackWilde27/VulkanGameEngine/README.md

 - The entire post-process pipeline is implemented in Lua, so it can be edited or even re-done from scratch without re-compiling the executable
 - My own tone mapper based on AGX used in Blender, which I call Approximate-AGX or AAGX for short
 - It's tightly integrated with Blender so porting from there to the engine is fairly seamless and just a matter of pushing a few buttons (and waiting, a whole lot of waiting sometimes)
+- Baked lighting uses cycles from blender, so you are guaranteed to get photo-realistic results, but you get what you wait for, since the baking process takes a lot longer than other proprietary solutions

 <br>